al3rez/beers-srv/README.md

 Run admin/management tasks as one-off processes

 When run using Docker it's simple as running `docker exec` to do admin tasks also when developing using `beers-cli` and `grpc-health-probe` to make sure everything is working fine.

+## Things that are missed

+- [ ] Move protocol buffers generation/linting to Github actions
+- [ ] Fix GoReleaser on Github actions (checkout action doesn't sync tags)
+- [ ] Do dependency injection for logging and make it consistent
+- [ ] More human-friendly errors when dealing with
+- [ ] Add GCP/AWS integration using Terraform
+- [ ] Manage protocol buffers using [buf](https://buf.build/docs/introduction?ref=producthunt) or [gunk](https://github.com/gunk/gunk)
+- [ ] Service discovery using etcd, consul or etc